mbazero/pid-controller/documentation/manual.md

 substantially greater overhead in terms of FPGA area and USB transfer time.
 It is intended to be used when a lock is first set up to assist in PID parameter tuning.

-### Inputs
-The sole source of input in the PID controller default configuration is the integrated AD7608 ADC chip on the MIST breakout board.
-The AD7608 supports eight channels each with 18-bits of precision.
-Additional inputs could easily be added, provided that the different input streams are serialized and synced with the PID clock before entry into the PID pipeline.

 ## GUI Design
 The GUI is written in Python and uses the PyQt and PyQtGraph libraries